Octopus vs OVO (2023 Comparison)

 Tariff NameTariff DescriptionMonthly Cost

 Tracker TariffSmart tariff where prices change daily.
-Smart meter required.
 No contract.
-No exit fees.
-Renewable electricity.*£92.99
+No exit fees.*£116

 Flexible OctopusFlexible tariff where prices go up and down with the market.
-No contract.
-Renewable electricity.£155.47
+No contract.£144

-Octopus offer the same prices for both their fixed and variable tariff.
-There are no exit fees with their variable tariff, however.
-If you have a smart meter, their Tracker Tariff could work out to be significantly cheaper than the other options.
+The prices for both their fixed and variable tariffs are very similar.
+If you have a smart meter, their Tracker Tariff could work out to be significantly cheaper than the other options, however.

-Conclusion: Octopus beats OVO when it comes to price.
-They are much cheaper with their 1-year fixed rate tariff (with renewable electricity included) and their variable tariff (again with renewable electricity) is also nearly £2 per month cheaper.
-If you move to their Tracker tariff, however, you could save over £60 per month!
+Conclusion: Is Octopus cheaper than OVO?
+Yes, Octopus beats OVO when it comes to price.
+They are slightly cheaper with their 1-year fixed rate tariff (with renewable electricity included), and their variable tariff (again with renewable electricity) is also cheaper.
+If you move to their Tracker tariff, however, you could save over £20 per month!

-Octopus vs OVO: Who offers the greenest energy?
+Octopus Energy vs OVO: Who offers the greenest energy?

 An important factor for many people is how green the energy they are supplied is and the impact their supplier is having on the planet.
 Here we look at the two suppliers’ green credentials: